ksullivan2/yahtzee/README.md

   * If you lock all 5 dice, it would be nice to activate the scorecard instead of needing to pretend to finish out your rolls.
   * Yahtzee Bonus category becomes active sometimes when it shouldn't.
   * No concept of MVC.

+*Disclaimer: I do not own the rights to the game of Yahtzee nor the name.
+This project was developed purely for learning purposes and is not for commercial use in any way, shape, or form.*